jborgers/sonar-pmd-jpinpoint/java-pmd7/README.md

     mvn clean package

-and copy the generated JAR (in `target`) to the `extensions/plugins` directory.
+and copy the generated JAR (in `target`) to the `extensions/plugins` directory of SonarQube.
 Finally, restart Sonar.

 Once Sonar is up and running again, the new rules are available, yet they need activation.
 To activate the rules, change the quality profile(s) through the Sonar administration interface.

 ## How the build works

 Apart from the PMD ruleset, a Sonar-specific rule configuration is required.
-This configuration is generated automatically from the PMD ruleset, using the XSLT `src/main/xslt/create-rules-from-pmd.xsl`.
+This configuration is generated from the PMD ruleset, using the XSLT `src/main/xslt/create-rules-from-pmd.xsl`.
-Both the PMD ruleset and the Sonar configuration (`sonar-pmd7-custom-kotlin.xml`) are then bundled into the plugin JAR, together with some minimal bootstrapping code.
+Both the PMD ruleset and the generated Sonar configuration (`sonar-pmd-custom-java.xml`) are then bundled into the plugin JAR, together with some minimal bootstrapping code.

 The Java code in this plugin is based on the sample [sonar-pmd-extension-plugin](https://github.com/SonarSource/sonar-examples/tree/master/plugins/sonar-pmd-extension-plugin)